ailich/MultiscaleDTM/README.md

--   `RDMV` - Relative Difference from Mean Value (Lecours et al., 2017) is the difference between the value of a focal cell and the mean of the cells in the focal window divided by the range of the values in the focal window.
+-   `RDMV` - Relative Difference from Mean Value (Lecours et al., 2017) is the difference between the value of a focal cell and the mean of the cells in the focal window divided by the range or standard deviation of the values in the focal window.

 -   `BPI` - Bathymetric Position Index (Lundblad et al., 2006) is the difference between the value of a focal cell and the mean of the